tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 .. note::
    - If you want to abort the cancellation before processing the invoice, then click :guilabel:`Call Off EDI Cancellation`.
-   - Once you request to cancel the e-Invoice, Odoo automatically submits the JSON-signed file to the NIC e-Invoice portal.
+   - Once you request to cancel the e-Invoice, CoquiAPPs automatically submits the JSON-signed file to the NIC e-Invoice portal.
 You can click :guilabel:`Process now` if you want to process the invoice immediately.